pdimens/LepWrap/README.md

 ### How to install
-You will need a `conda` installation, along with cloning this repository locally.
+You will need a `conda` installation (Anaconda or Miniconda), along with cloning this repository locally.

 #### 1. Cloning LepMak3r
 Download a zip of this repository using the "Code" button on the top-right and unzip it on your machine or: